kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 ### Presence and Resistance
 Presence is the sum of all of your existential aspects – both physical and spiritual.
 You have an almost unlimited potential to develop your abilities; the more developed, the greater the Presence.
 Your Presence starts at 3 and increases by +1 every odd level.

 In Kaiser, there are five types of Resistance, each one protecting you against a different type of negative effect.
-Resistance values are calculated by adding your Presence to the applicable modifier.
+Resistance values are calculated by adding your Presence to the applicable Modifier.

 The five types of resistance are: